daxum/SGIS/README.md

 # SGIS
-A simple game involving squares.
+A simple game involving squares - because names are hard.

 ---
 This project uses the following libraries: